 Merit-based assistance is made possible at the Jacobs School of Music by generous donors.
 The Jacobs School of Music gratefully acknowledges all persons and institutions who support our students and faculty by providing endowed funds and annual gifts.
-For more information about endowed funds at the Jacobs School of Music, visit http://music.indiana.edu/giving/index.shtml.
+For more information about giving and endowed funds at the Jacobs School of Music, visit www. music.indiana.edu.